Koenvh1/ets2-local-radio/README.md

 then please try to reinstall the plugin by pressing the "Install plugin" button, or manually copy the content of `\ETS2 Local Radio\plugins\bin` to
 `\Steam\SteamApps\common\Euro Truck Simulator 2\bin`

+_The game crashes when changing the graphics settings_

+Some systems/graphics cards may have this issue.
+Please try removing the plugin by clicking "Remove plugin", then change your graphics settings and install the plugin again.

 _Somethings else does not work!_